 Things you will like…

-If you have two or more device that run on window 8, your Windows Live ID will allow you to thoroughly synchronize the settings of your device.
+If you have two or more device that runs on window 8, your Windows Live ID will allow you to thoroughly synchronize the settings of your device.
 Microsoft also enables the option to turn on/off synchronization function at your own will.

 2. The lively “Tile”

 Metro interface consists of app icons called “Tile”.
-Unlike small and sometimes not very useful icons in Android or iOS, Tile proves to be handier when it shows you important information of the apps without you having to click on them to know.
+Unlike small and sometimes not very useful icons in Android or iOS, Tile proves to be handier when it shows you important information on the apps without you having to click on them to know.

 3. Faster access to apps

 With one click, “All Apps” will appear, and as its names show, many apps will be listed for you to access.

 5. Smart search

 For Windows 8, Microsoft gives you 3 search options: Apps, Settings and Files.
 You are even able to do searching within apps with this new Windows.